HR Is Missing the One Thing That Fixes Burnout, Turnover, and Team Conflict

 Most workplaces operate on unstated assumptions about "normal" work styles.
 They expect everyone to communicate, process information, make decisions, and collaborate in similar ways.
 This one-size-fits-all approach creates invisible barriers that affect everyone, not just those with recognized cognitive differences.

 Consider the everyday challenges this creates: the detailed planner frustrated by teammates who prefer spontaneity; the visual thinker struggling with text-heavy processes; the deep processor labeled as "slow" when they need time to consider decisions; the big-picture strategist criticized for missing details.
-These conflicts aren't personality clashes – they reflect fundamental differences in how people's brains operate.
+These conflicts are not personality clashes – they reflect fundamental differences in how people's brains operate.

 The business impact is substantial: decreased productivity as people work against their natural strengths, with research showing that disengaged employees cost U.S. companies between $450-550 billion annually in lost productivity; increased stress and burnout when forced to conform to ill-fitting expectations, with studies finding that 41% of stressed employees report that stress negatively affects their productivity at work; damaged morale when differences become sources of tension rather than valued contributions; and ultimately, talent loss when employees leave for environments where they can thrive authentically.